Student Athlete Support Program Mission

 MSJC Student Athletes participating in the Vision Hat activity

-This summer bridge program introduces students to the culture of higher education in the California community college system and higher education.
-This class will focus on orientation to college life and an in-depth exploration of higher education resources.
+This summer bridge workshop introduces students to the culture of higher education in the California community college system and higher education.
+This workshop will focus on orientation to college life and an exploration of higher education resources.
 Also, concepts of student rights and responsibilities, college policies and procedures, professor and college expectations of the students, as well as graduation and transfer requirements as a student and/or a student athlete will be focused on.
-Explanation of NCAA and NAIA rules along with the COA rules will be included.
-This program will also explore factors in educational decision making, major selection and development of an effective educational plan in order to meet goals and transfer requirements as a student athlete.
+Explanation of NCAA and NAIA rules along with the CCCAA rules will be included.
+This workshop will also explore factors in educational decision making, major selection and development of an effective educational plan in order to meet goals and transfer requirements as a student athlete.

-GUID 105: Transitions for the Intercollegiate Student Athlete 3 units
+GUID 100 College Success- Targeted for the Intercollegiate Student Athlete

 The course addresses the exploration of current topics and challenges relevant to intercollegiate athletics and the appropriate developmental life skills needed to facilitate college adjustment.
 Further, this course addresses the unique transitional needs of intercollegiate student-athletes.
 This course also focuses on the following topics as they pertain to student athletes: goal setting, time management, career decision making, educational planning, stress management, personal and social responsibility, student/instructor relationships, and NCAA/NAIA transfer rules and requirements.